HEAR OUR HEART EAR BUS PROJECT

 Prevention and awareness of otitis media is what our project is all about.

-Our Teacher Therese is very passionate about teaching children, and their teachers, to blow their nose properly to help prevent otitis media.
+Our Healthy Ears Puppets are very passionate about teaching children, and their teachers, to blow their nose properly to help prevent otitis media.

 Picture